 He held a fractured nation together through civil war and issued the Emancipation Proclamation, fundamentally redefining American freedom.

-Born in a Kentucky log cabin, Abraham Lincoln's path to the presidency was paved by self-education, a sharp legal mind, and a profound belief in the Union.
-His election in 1860 triggered the secession of Southern states, plunging the country into its bloodiest conflict.
-As a wartime president, Lincoln expanded executive power, navigated political turmoil, and, with the 1863 Emancipation Proclamation, transformed the war's purpose into a fight for human liberty.
-His Gettysburg Address reframed the struggle as a test of whether a nation 'conceived in Liberty' could endure.
-Lincoln's assassination in April 1865, just days after the Confederate surrender, cemented his legacy as the martyred savior of the United States and the Great Emancipator, though his vision for a just Reconstruction remained unfulfilled.
+Issued the Emancipation Proclamation on January 1, 1863, Abraham Lincoln shifted the Civil War's purpose from preserving the Union to ending slavery.
+Born in a Kentucky log cabin, he educated himself and developed a sharp legal mind.
+His election in 1860 prompted Southern secession, igniting the nation's bloodiest conflict.
+As wartime president, Lincoln expanded executive power while navigating political turmoil.
+The Gettysburg Address framed the struggle as a test of whether a nation 'conceived in Liberty' could endure.
+Confederate forces surrendered in April 1865, and days later John Wilkes Booth assassinated Lincoln.
+His death made him the martyred savior of the United States and the Great Emancipator.
+Lincoln's vision for a just Reconstruction remained unfulfilled.

 The biggest hits of 1809